Source: Office for National Statistics; Government Actuaries’ Department

 Based on official population estimates and population projections, this briefing examines the impact of migration on recent and future UK demographic trends.

-- Differences in net migration assumptions between the ‘low’ and the ‘high’ variant projections produce a range of variation of 3.3 million in the projected size of the UK population in 2037 (between 71.6 and 75.0 million).
+- Differences in net migration assumptions between the ‘low migration’ and the ‘high migration’ variant projections produce a range of variation of 5 million in the projected size of the UK population in 2039 (between 71.8 and 76.8 million).

-- In the principal projection the cumulative net inflow of post-2012 migrants accounts for 43% of total population growth until 2037.
+- In the principal projection the cumulative net inflow of post-2014 migrants accounts for half (51%) of total population growth until 2039.
 A further 17% of projected population growth is attributable to the additional contribution of new migrants to natural change (i.e. births and deaths).

 - The projected contribution of net migration to population change considerably differs across the four UK constituent nations.
-Without net immigration Scotland’s population would stagnate over the next two decades and decrease in the longer term.
+Without net immigration Scotland’s population would stagnate over the next decade and would decrease in the longer term.

 - Net migration assumptions have been continually revised in the projections released since the mid-1990s, reflecting rising levels of net migration and the high uncertainty of migration forecasting.
-The reduction in assumed net migration levels in the latest projections (relative to the previous 2010-based release) does not result in significant slowdown of future population growth because of the concurrent projected increase of fertility and life expectancy.
+As a result, the projected size of the UK population at the beginning of the 2030s based on the latest projections is 11 million higher than in the 1994-based projections.

 Understanding the evidence